In the next ten minutes, get ready to:

 - How many people could two educators onboard onto HCL in just a week?

 - Could some of the traditional DAFNE (or equivalent) sessions be replaced with HCL onboarding?
-While some may argue for the importance of education, isn’t it feasible to incorporate that education directly into HCL training, especially since HCL eliminates much of the need for extensive education?
+While some may argue for the importance of education, isn’t it feasible to incorporate that education directly into HCL training, especially since HCL eliminates much of the need for extensive education on dose adjsutment?

 - Is there a genuine need for specialised clinics focused on therapy adjustments, mealtime management, and detailed carbohydrate counting if HCL automatically handles many of these adjustments?
 Might these sessions be better utilised for HCL onboarding?